vedph/cadmus-doc/migration/export/json-export.md

 This export process shares its source data selection and mapping logic with the [graph](../graph/graph) exporter, which targets RDF, with an important difference:

-- the graph exporter is designed to constantly map items into an RDF graph, keeping it in synch with user edits.
+- the _graph exporter_ is designed to constantly map items into an RDF graph, keeping it in synch with user edits.
 Whenever users save their edits in the editor, data gets selected and mapped to target the graph according to the chosen ontologies.
 Users can even edit the target RDF graph directly to manually extend it.
-- the JSON export process instead is not designed to export data in real-time.
-Rather, its purpose is to provide a massive JSON-based data transform and export, to be later consumed by a third-party client.
+- the _JSON exporter_ instead is not designed to export data in real-time.
+Rather, its purpose is to provide a massive JSON-based data transform and export, to be later consumed by a third-party client: for instance, a view-model for a web UI based on exported data.
 So, the task of the JSON exporter is only to generate JSON documents, without caring about their usage.
 The graph exporter instead targets a graph database actively updating it to keep the graph in synch with user edits.
 Then, at any moment one can also export the nodes and triples of this graph into various standard formats to consume them as required.

 While this difference applies to the output of each process, the logic to select the items and parts to export and map them into a different target is shared for these tasks, covered by [mappings](mappings):

 - collecting source items to export.
 - apply loaded mappings to project data from each source object's property node to the designed target.

-This page is a practical guide for people who have to **write** these mappings.
+This page is a practical guide for people who have to write these mappings.
 Rather than just describing each property in isolation, it walks through the exact algorithm the mapper follows, so that you can predict what a mapping will produce before running it, and quickly diagnose it when it does not produce what you expected.

 ## Configuration